yjone2008/learngit/readme.txt

-git si a dist ver c system
+git is a dddd
-git is free software.
+git is ff